scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

   >>> print(sorted(Counter(y_resampled).items()))
   [(0, 64), (1, 64), (2, 64)]

-As later stated in the next section, :class:`NearMiss` heuristic rules are based on nearest neighbors algorithm.
-Therefore, the parameters ``n_neighbors`` and ``n_neighbors_ver3`` accept classifier derived from ``KNeighborsMixin`` from scikit-learn.
-The former parameter is used to compute the average distance to the neighbors while the latter is used for the pre-selection of the samples of interest.
+:class:`NearMiss` heuristic rules are based on the nearest neighbors algorithm.
+Therefore, the parameters ``n_neighbors`` and ``n_neighbors_ver3`` accept either integers with the size of the neighbourhood to explore or a classifier derived from the ``KNeighborsMixin`` from scikit-learn.
+The parameter ``n_neighbors`` is used to compute the average distance to the neighbors while ``n_neighbors_ver3`` is used for the pre-selection of the samples from the majority class, only in version 3.
+More details about NearMiss in the next section.

 Mathematical formulation
 ^^^^^^^^^^^^^^^^^^^^^^^^